corva-ai/python-sdk/README.md

 ## Api

-The apps might need to communicate with
+Apps might need to communicate with the
-[Corva API][corva-api] and [Corva Data API][corva-data-api].
-The sdk provides an `Api` class - a thin wrapper around `requests` library that adds Corva authorization, convenient url usage and timeouts to requests.
+[Corva Platform API][corva-api] and [Corva Data API][corva-data-api].
+This SDK provides an `Api` class, which wraps the Python `requests` library and adds automatic authorization, convenient URL usage and reasonable timeouts to API requests.
 `Api` instance is inserted automatically as a second parameter to each app type.
 `Api` supports following HTTP methods: `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.